360 Product Photography. a Simple Guide From a Photographer

 What is 360-degree product photography called?

-It is also called interactive 360 product photography, spin product photography, or spin photography.
+It’s also referred to as interactive 360 product photography, spin product photography, or simply "spinsets."

 Does Amazon allow 360 images?